HuygensING/isidore-glosses/docu/edition docu.md

 The edition is generated from the XML file using four XSLT stylesheets.

-- createhtml.xsl generates index.html (main edition file), htmlfrag/glossnn.html (html fragments (by chapter) for the gloss pages), htmlfrag/textnn.html (html fragments (by chapter) for the text pages) and htmlfrag/glossmsxxxxxxxxxxxx.html (html gfragments by manuscript)
+- createhtml.xsl generates index.html (main edition file), htmlfrag/glossnn.html (html fragments (by chapter) for the gloss pages), htmlfrag/textnn.html (html fragments (by chapter) for the text pages) and htmlfrag/glossmsxxxxxxxxxxxx.html (html fragments by manuscript)
 - createnetwork.xsl generates networkaaa.js (json for the various networks)
 - createjson.xsl  generates msslist.js, mssgroups.js and clustlistmap.js  (json definition of the manuscripts, of groups of manuscripts and of the the clusters and their relation to the manuscripts)
 - shared.xsl (Contains shared functionality)

-The javascript files mentioned here only define variables, not actions.
+The generated javascript files only define variables, not actions.
 They are included in index.html.

 **Other files**